 Every Minute Counts: Timely Blood Samples Save Babies Lives

 Texas newborns are screened for more than 50 conditions through a test from a few drops of blood on a card.
 For many of these conditions, every minute counts.
-That is why it is critical that the state laboratory receive the completed bloodspot cards as soon as possible.
+That's why it is critical that the state laboratory receives the completed bloodspot cards as soon as possible.

 Learn About Proper Specimen Collection: Watch the DSHS specimen collection video to learn more about proper blood specimen collection, handling, and submission procedures.